matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 out which parts of the level are visible from any given player position.

 In order to solve this problem, the BSP file divides the level into a set of disjoint volumes called leaves.
-Each leaf contains a handful of faces:
+Each leaf contains a handful of faces.

-[img of leaves]

 The visibility information in the BSP is a large (but compressed) pre-computed 2D bitmap telling us which leaves can *potentially* see each other.
 The set of